evelyntys/project-1-tourist-attractions/readme.md

 * No search bar is implemented for those who may already have a specific attraction in mind and wish to search for it as this website mainly caters to those who are unsure of the attractions available.
 We can consider implementing a searchbar to cater for both groups.

-* Currently, users are only allowed to get directions to a specific attraction from their location.
-We can consider allowing users to input another location of choice into the routing machine to obtain the directions.
+* Consider having a random generator to cater for users who are really unsure of which attractions to start.
+We could have the user select a category and return a random attraction from there.

 ## Credits
 ### Data